Parmeggiani-Lab/elfin-ui/README.md

  * Enable partially automated (with [elfin-solver](https://github.com/joy13975/elfin-solver)) design through path guides.

 ## Development Notes:
+ * Module networks:
+ 	* Each network contains a group of connected modules.
+A network might have multiple chains, but no "floatin" parts.
+All modules in a network transform together.
+ 	* Each time a module is added (via `Add Module`), a new network will be automatically created as the parent object of the new module.
+ 	* Networks can be joined or severed (one split into two, via `Sever Network`).
+ 	* The user is forbidden from transforming individual modules (even though still possible if the user insists on doing so, which will break assumptions in elfin).
+ 	* The user must select the parent "network" object (displayed as axes arrows), and apply the desired transformation.

- 1. Symmetric hubs
+ * Symmetric hubs
  	* There are only two symmetric hubs in the database right now.
  	* All "arms" of a symmetric hub must be identical, and because of this, any network can only logically have zero or one symmetric hub "core".
     * Should a symmetric hub network be allowed to have asymmetric hubs in its arms?
         * This is currently allowed.

- 2. Mirror-linked modules
+ * Mirror linking
- 	* Symmetric hub extrusions are automatically mirrored.
+ 	* Symmetric hub extrusions are automatically mirrored, so that further extrusions on any of the "arms" are also applied to the rest of the arms.
- 	* Other modules can be mirror-linked by the Link by Mirror operator.
+ 	* Other modules can be mirror-linked by `Link by Mirror`.
  	* When extruding from a module that has "mirrors" to other modules of the same protoype, the newly extruded modules will also be mirror-linked together.
  		* Only intra-network auto mirroring is supported.
- 		* For inter-network simultaneous extrusion, first select one member of each mirror-link group, and then use the Select Mirror Links operator.
+ 		* For inter-network simultaneous extrusion, first select one member of each mirror-link group, and then apply `Select Mirror Links`.

 ### Known Bugs:
  * Sometimes the deletion cleanup is not called.
 Not sure of the cause yet, but can be alleviated by <kbd>ctrl</kbd>+<kbd>z</kbd> then re-deleting.

-### Known Limits:
- * There is no spatial constraint to keep a network together.
-This means if the user accidentally or intentionally pull away a network into parts, elfin doesn't know that.
-The proper way to "sever" a network into parts is to use the Sever Network operator, which will let elfin know that two parts of a network should now become separate networks.
-After doing so, the user may move and transform the severed parts freely.

 ### TODO: Currently Working On:
  * Export to Elfin Core format